Fast fashion trained us to treat clothes as disposable. Buying less can mean looking better.

 The Cost of Fast Fashion

-Understanding the problem helps motivate the solution.
-Fast fashion's low prices hide enormous environmental and social costs.
+Fast fashion's low sticker prices hide large environmental and social costs.

 | Impact Area | The Problem | The Numbers |